How Much Do Truck Drivers Make?

-How much truck drivers make is a good question, but let’s not rule out how valuable benefits and bonuses can be.
+How much truck drivers make a year is a good question, but let’s not rule out how valuable benefits and bonuses can be.
 Certain companies offer paid vacation and sick days, a variety of insurance policies including life insurance, 401k plans, and the ability to bring a friend or family member along for the ride.
 If a company has average pay but fantastic benefits, they will still be very desirable in the industry.
 And don’t forget uncle Sam!
 Many truck driver expenses are tax deductible meaning you can lower your tax bill and put more money into your pocket.
 Everyone wants to be taken care of, at least as far as perks and finances are concerned.

 Earning Higher Wages